Feeling stressed? You’re not alone. The good news — you can take steps to start feeling better.

 - Make movement a priority: Exercise releases tension, increases blood flow to the brain and produces endorphins.
 Basically, it’s a miracle drug that costs nothing.

 - Get enough sleep: A good night’s rest leads to better thinking, learning and memory.
-Getting enough zzz’s also helps your brain process emotional information.
+Getting enough rest also helps your brain process emotional information.
 Aim for seven to eight hours each night.
-And wake up and go to sleep at the same time — even on weekends.
+And wake up and go to bed at the same time — even on weekends.

 Remember to take breaks

 Whether you’re on the front lines or sitting at your laptop at home, give yourself a rest every so often.
 Taking time to step away, get some fresh air or stretch gives your mind a breather from the daily grind.
 Schedule breaks on your calendar if it’s difficult for you to step away from work.